 The financial statements are prepared in accordance with Indian Generally Accepted Accounting Principles ("GAAP") under the historical cost convention on the accrual basis.
 GAAP comprises mandatory accounting standards as specified in the Companies (Accounting Standards) Rules, 2006, the provisions of the Companies Act, 1956 and guidelines issued by the Securities and Exchange Board of India.
-These financial statements should be read in conjunction with the annual financial statements for the year ended March 31, 2008.
-Accounting policies have been consistently applied except where a newly issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use.
+Accounting policies have been consistently applied except where a newly issued accounting standard requires a change in the accounting policy hitherto in use.